David Dushman: Last Surviving Soviet Solider to Liberate Auschwitz Dies at 98

 Photo Credit: NurPhoto / Getty Images

-David Dushman was a 21-year-old serviceman with the Red Army when he took part in the liberation of Auschwitz.
-The last surviving Soviet soldier to take part in the military operation, he passed away on June 5, 2021, at the age of 98.
+David Dushman was a 21-year-old serviceman with the Red Army when he took part in the liberation of Auschwitz in January 1945.
+The last surviving Soviet soldier to take part in the military operation, he passed away on June 5, 2021, at the age of 98, leaving behind an enduring legacy that’ll never be forgotten.

 Photo Credit: NurPhoto / Getty Images

-The Auschwitz concentration camp was the largest under Hitler’s Nazi regime.
-Located in Poland, it was responsible for the deaths of over a million people, primarily Jews, through the use of gas chambers, medical experiments, systemic starvation, disease, and forced labor.
+Auschwitz was the largest concentration camp under the German regime.
+Located in Poland, it was responsible for the deaths of over a million people, primarily of the Jewish faith, through the use of gas chambers, medical experiments, systemic starvation, disease and forced labor.

-On the early afternoon of January 27, 1945, Dushman drove his T-34 tank over the electric fence at Auschwitz.
-Once the fence was down, ground soldiers with the 332nd Soviet Rifle Division were able to enter, initiating the camp’s liberation.
+On the early afternoon of January 27, 1945, David Dushman drove his T-34 over the electric fence at Auschwitz.
+Once the barrier was down, ground soldiers with the 332nd Soviet Rifle Division were able to enter, initiating the camp’s liberation.

-During a later interview, Dushman recalled that they weren’t aware of Auschwitz’s existence and didn’t immediately realize the scope of the horrors that had taken place there.
-“They stumbled out of the barracks, they sat and lay among the dead,” he said, adding troops offered food before moving on “to hunt fascists.”
+During an interview, Dushman recalled he and the other soldiers weren’t aware of Auschwitz’s existence and didn’t immediately realize the scope of the horrors that had taken place there.
+“They stumbled out of the barracks, they sat and lay among the dead,” he said, adding troops offered them food before moving on “to hunt Fascists.”

 Not long after arriving at Auschwitz, Dushman was ordered to leave and make his way to Berlin.
-This was just one of the many significant military events he took part in during the conflict, along with the Battles of Stalingrad and Kursk.
+This was just one of the many significant military events he took part in during World War II, along with the battles of Stalingrad and Kursk.

-At the end of the war, he was one of only 69 members of his division to survive.
-This was despite being severely injured three times, with one injury requiring the removal of part of his lung.
+At the end of the conflict, Dushman was one of only 69 members of his division to survive.
+This was despite being severely injured three times, with one wound requiring the removal of part of his lung.
 For his service, he was awarded more than 40 decorations and distinctions, including the Order of the Patriotic War.

 Photo Credit: NurPhoto / Getty Images

-During his later life, Dushman lived in Austria before moving to Munich-Neuperlach in 1996 with his wife, Zoja.
-He visited schools to educate students about the war and the events of the Holocaust, and often attended veterans gatherings.
+During his later life, Dushman lived in Austria, before moving to Munich-Neuperlach in 1996 with his wife, Zoja.
+He visited schools to educate students about the Second World War and the Holocaust, and often attended veterans gatherings.

 Clare Fitzgerald